Persona 2: Innocent Sin (PlayStation)

 | Unused Sounds|

-Rumors couldn't save these voices being unused.
+Rumors couldn't save these voices from being unused.

 | Battle Background List|